lbastigk/Nebulite/doc/Commands.md

 ```
 Compares the current JSON string value with a specified string for equality.
 Usage: |strCompare equals {string} -> {bool}
+Checks if the string is empty if no argument is given
 {string}: String to compare with
 ```